npg70/galbreath-old/people/galbreath-robert-1778.md

 Based on the baptism records of the first two children[^jane-birth][^samuel-birth], it appears as a young man, he moved to Dalintober to work as a malt-man (1806), but after his father died (1807), he returned to take over the family farm in Peninver (1808).

-In 1817, the entire family, including the 3 month-old Archibald, immigrated to Clermont County, Ohio:[^redtower-16-54]
+In 1817, the entire family, including the 5 month-old Archibald, immigrated to Clermont County, Ohio:[^redtower-16-54]

 > Robert, Catherine and their young family departed Panever, Scotland on July 24, 1817, and arrived in
 > Baltimore, MD on Sept 26, 1817.
 The family came across country to Pittsburgh, PA with oxen and cart, then
 > down the Ohio River by flat boat to settle near Neville, Cleremont[sic] Co, Ohio where Robert took up farming.

 It is unclear what triggered this.
-TBD: Perhaps he sold the farm to his younger sister Catherine (who married James Greelees)?
+TBD: Perhaps he sold the farm to his younger sister [Catherine](galbreath-catherine-1788.md) (who married James Greenlees)?

 And why Clermont, Ohio?
 TBD: McNair connection.